aosabook/500lines/same-origin-policy/doc/chapter.md

   let resp = causedBy.response |
     cb = resp.@cb and
-    -- result of JSONP request is passed on as an argument to the callback payload = resp.@payload
+    -- result of JSONP request is passed on as an argument to the callback payload = resp
 }
 ```

-Note that the callback function executed is the same as the one that's included in the response (`cb = resp.@cb`), but _not_ necessarily the same as the padding.
-In other words, for the JSONP communication to work, the server is responsible for properly constructing a response that includes the original padding as the callback function (i.e., ensure that `JsonRequest.padding = JsonpResponse.cb`).
-This also means that the server can choose to include any other callback (or in principle, any piece of Javascript) that is completely different from the requested padding.
+Note that the callback function executed is the same as the one that's
+included in the response (`cb = resp.@cb`), but _not_ necessarily the
+same as the padding.
+In other words, for the JSONP communication to
+work, the server is responsible for properly constructing a response
+that includes the original padding as the callback function (i.e.,
+ensure that `JsonRequest.padding = JsonpResponse.cb`).
+This also means
+that the server can choose to include any other callback (or in
+principle, any piece of Javascript) that is completely different from
+the requested padding.

-This last point has an important security implication; if the server is misbehaving or compromised, it can inject a piece of malicious code into the original site, essentially carrying out an XSS attack.
-Thus, before using JSONP, you must make sure that the server can be completely trusted.
+This last point has an important security implication; if the server
+is misbehaving or compromised, it can inject a piece of malicious code
+into the original site, essentially carrying out an XSS attack.
+Thus,
+before using JSONP, you must make sure that the server can be
+completely trusted.

 ### PostMessage